 We are about to land when a final great sight comes into view – the magnificence of Osterley Park and House.

-We landed safely and I was home.
+We landed safely and I was soon home.
 London kindly greeted me with sunshine and warm weather and she was looking her very best.
-I was good to be home….
+It was good to be home.